Hagia Sophia at night © Moyan Brenn

 Turkey includes tremendous variety in its vast borders: the west and east coast beach resorts offer pristine beaches and gorgeous turquoise-coloured waters, while to the west of the land are the rugged mountains of the Anatolian plateau, with its ancient cities and vibrant tribal cultures.

-It's easy to get seduced by the picture-postcard perfect resorts of Oludeniz, Bodrum and Marmaris, but Turkey has plenty of other world-class attractions that earn rave reviews.
-Top draws include Cappadocia's famed rock-hewn houses and churches, set amidst a lunar landscape; Gallipoli, a moving WWI site; the astounding Greco-Roman cities of Ephesus and Pergammon; and the thermal waters of Pamukkale.
+It's easy to get seduced by the picture perfect resorts of Oludeniz, Bodrum and Marmaris, but Turkey has plenty of other world-class attractions that earn rave reviews.
+Top draws include Cappadocia's famed rock-hewn houses and churches, set amid a lunar landscape; Gallipoli, a moving WWI site; the astounding Greco-Roman cities of Ephesus and Pergammon; and the thermal waters of Pamukkale.

 Turkey offers a curious and exciting mix of ancient and modern; east and west; secular and pious, and visitors seldom find one trip is enough to get to grips with it all.